rsmusllp/king-phisher/docs/source/plugins/client.rst

 Client Plugins
 ==============

-The King Phisher client supports loading plugins to allow the user to add additional features out side of what is supported by the main-stream application.
-These plugins are implemented as Python modules which define a `Plugin` class that is the plugins entry point.
-In order for plugin's meta-data to be available to the GUI, class attributes are used.
+Client plugins need to inherit from the :py:class:`~king_phisher.client.plugins.ClientPlugin` class which provides the basic outline.
+Client plugins have access to a dictionary for persistent configuration storage through the :py:attr:`~king_phisher.client.plugins.ClientPlugin.config` attribute.
+In order for the plugin's meta-data to be available to the GUI, class attributes are used.
 This allows information such as the title, description, etc. to be accessed without initializing the class.

-Client plugins need to inherit from the :py:class:`~king_phisher.client.plugins.ClientPlugin` class which provides the basic outline.
-Clients have access to a dictionary for persistent configuration storage through the :py:attr:`~king_phisher.client.plugins.ClientPlugin.config` attribute.

 Plugin Manager
 --------------